heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-15-chain-of-thought.md

     FS --> B[Book]
     B --> |New Input| I
 ```
+*Figure 1: Cognitive Chain Flow, showing the transformation of raw input through progressive structural stages culminating in Books, which can recursively become new inputs*

 This terminal synthesis creates a closed loop where Books can become new inputs, enabling continuous cognitive development and knowledge expansion.